Sub-

 Work priorities

 The main task is to analyse the current state.
 Another priority is to formulate the requirements for cross-company and digitalised production process of the wire harness.
-These requirements should then flow into the production process and thus ensure that the process itself is optimised and partial models for the management shell are developed.
-After all product and process data have been collected at the end, the production and product management shells can also be merged for the first time.
+These requirements should then flow into the production process and thus ensure that the process itself is optimised and partial models for the Asset Administration Shell are developed.
+After all product and process data have been collected at the end, the production and product Asset Administration Shell s can also be merged for the first time.
 Ideally, with the help of metadata, a kind of ‘data dictionary’ can be developed that can be used over the entire wire harness life cycle.
 This leads to increased traceability and resilience within the supply chain.

 Further focus areas are: